agustavo87/genia/README.md

 docker compose up
 ```

-It spin up a development server at `localhost:80`.
+It spins up a development server at `localhost:80`.
 If the composer dependencies are not installed yet
 - installs dependendencies with composer
 - create `.env` file
 - links storage folders